oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

           3. Recursively process the value using the steps described in (*) and (**).
     4. If any digests were found more than once in the previous step, the SD-JWT MUST be rejected.
     5. Remove all array elements for which the digest was not found in the previous step.
-    6. Remove all `_sd` keys and their contents from the Issuer-signed JWT payload.
+    6. Remove all `_sd` keys and their contents from the Issuer-signed JWT input claim set.
-    7. Remove the claim `_sd_alg` from the SD-JWT payload.
+    7. Remove the claim `_sd_alg` from the SD-JWT input claim set.

 If any step fails, the SD-JWT is not valid and processing MUST be aborted.